FlamingTiger12/TheCombustioneers/README.md

 * Provides feedback on robot performance for further improvements.

 ### Andrew|Mechanical Engineer|
-* Responsibilities:
-Designs and builds the robot’s physical structure.
+* Designs and builds the robot’s physical structure.
-Works on the drivetrain, chassis, and any mechanical systems (e.g., arms, lifts, grippers).
+* Works on the drivetrain, chassis, and any mechanical systems (e.g., arms, lifts, grippers).
-Ensures that the robot meets size, weight, and functional requirements.
+* Ensures that the robot meets size, weight, and functional requirements.
-Collaborates with the CAD designer to turn designs into reality.
+* Collaborates with the CAD designer to turn designs into reality.

 ### Meena|Documentation Specialist|Electrical Assistant|
 * Keeps detailed records of the design process, decisions, and progress.